mdx-js/mdx/packages/loader/readme.md

 ## When should I use this?

-This integration is useful if you’re using webpack or Rspack (or another tool that uses webpack, such as Next.js).
+This integration is useful if you’re using webpack (or another tool that uses webpack, such as Next.js or Rspack).

 This integration can be combined with the Babel loader to compile modern JavaScript features to ones your users support.